hieunc229/copilot-clone/README.md

 ## 3. Installation for Development

-**Check out the installation video: https://youtu.be/MD-kzsF0Scg**

-To install and starting Captain Stack:
+To install and starting developing on Maverick:

-1. Clone this repository to your PC using `git clone https://github.com/hieunc229/copilot-clone.git .`.
-Please note there is a dot at the end of the command
+1. Clone this repository to your local machine using `git clone https://github.com/YurtsAI/maverick.git`.
 2. Run `npm install` in the terminal to install dependencies

 3. Now, you can start the extension.
 From the top menu, choose `Run > Start Debugging`.

 This will:

 - Start a task `npm: watch` to compile the code and watch for changes
 - Open a new VSCode window (you should use the extension there)